perchlabs/webird/README.md

 **Warning**: At this point it will be assumed that you are inside of the portable `dist` directory wherever it is now located (or named).

-1. Generate nginx configuration with : `./webird.php nginx` and save (by `>` redirection and enable the output).
+1. Generate nginx configuration with : `./webird.php nginx` (and save with `>` redirection and enable it in nginx).
 2. Import database schema located at `./etc/schema.sql`
 3. Run server processes: `./webird.php`
 4. If something is wrong modify `./config.json` and repeated steps 1-3.
-To make changes more permanent for dist releases you may go back and modify the original `dist.json` file and then rebuild the dist environment.
+To make changes more permanent for dist releases you may go back and modify the original `./etc/dist.json` file and then rebuild the dist environment.

 The nginx configuration must be rebuilt if the distribution environment directory is moved or renamed.
-It is recommended to use the `webird.php nginx` command to rebuild the configuration instead of manually editing the generated nginx configuration.
-If custom settings are required it is recommended to first modify the `./etc/template/dist_nginx` file.
+It is recommended to use the `./webird.php nginx` command to rebuild the configuration instead of manually editing the generated nginx configuration.
+If more advanced custom settings are required it is recommended to first modify the `./etc/template/dist_nginx` file and then rebuild the dist environment.

 **Note**: Node.js is no longer a dependency at this point since it is only used to build the browser facing content into static bundles.